THE WATERMAN CIRCLE

 Leeds LS2 3AR

-As a token of our gratitude members of the Waterman Circle will receive VIP priority booking and our grateful acknowledgement in the Competition souvenir programme.
+Members of the Waterman Circle will receive VIP priority booking and our grateful acknowledgement in the Competition souvenir programme.

 Any gift will be deducted from your inheritance tax liability (IHT) which is normally 40%.
 If you give 10% of your estate to charity, IHT is reduced to 36%